Rangers defenseman Victor Mancini looks on against the Ottawa Senators...

 Rangers defenseman Victor Mancini looks on against the Ottawa Senators in the first period of an NHL hockey game at Madison Square Garden on Friday, Nov.
 1, 2024.
 Credit: Kathleen Malone-Van Dyke

 Mancini planned to take a long pregame nap to get fully rested for the game, his first with the Rangers since Nov.
-1. The 22-year-old defenseman was back in the lineup because Zac Jones, who had edged him out to claim the last of the six regular spots in the lineup, was out with what the Rangers said was an upper-body injury.
+1. The 22-year-old defenseman was back in the lineup because Zac Jones, who had edged him out to claim the last of the six regular spots in the lineup, was out with what the Rangers said is an upper-body injury.
 The Rangers had sent Mancini down to Hartford on Nov.
-13, so he’d only been gone for little more than a week.
+13, so he’d been gone for only a little more than a week.

-“He didn't do anything to lose that[(roster] spot,’’ Laviolette said. “[Ruhwedel]'s a good defenseman for us.
-He's played well.
-But, you know, the way it came out of camp, we were going with Vic at the time [until Jones established himself].
-We didn't just want [Mancini] sitting here doing nothing, so we sent him down to play games until we needed him again.’’
+“He didn’t do anything to lose that [roster] spot,’’ Laviolette said. “[Ruhwedel]’s a good defenseman for us.
+He’s played well.
+But you know, the way it came out of camp, we were going with Vic at the time [until Jones established himself].
+We didn’t just want [Mancini] sitting here doing nothing, so we sent him down to play games until we needed him again.’’

-“I got a good bounce on that goal,’’ he said, sheepishly.
-“I was looking for a backdoor pass, but definitely felt really happy that it went in the net.’’
+“I got a good bounce on that goal,’’ he said sheepishly.
+“I was looking for a back-door pass but definitely felt really happy that it went in the net.’’

-“I think now that I've kind of got a couple games to feel for it, it's -— obviously you're going to feel out the first few shifts and make sure that you're playing simple, and [skating] north,’’ Schneider said of playing the off side.
-“But I think once things get going and you get a feel for it again, it kind of comes naturally, and you start playing on instinct.
-And that's all it is.’’
+“I think now that I’ve kind of got a couple games to feel for it, it’s — obviously you’re going to feel out the first few shifts and make sure that you’re playing simple and [skating] north,’’ Schneider said of playing the off side.
+“But I think once things get going and you get a feel for it again, it kind of comes naturally and you start playing on instinct.
+And that’s all it is.’’

 SUBSCRIBE